dotnet-foundation/website/input/blog/posts/net-foundation-march-2019-update.md

 <br />
 <a href="https://nunit.org/news/update/nunit/2019/03/24/nunit-console-3.10.html">NUnit Console and Engine 3.10 were also released</a>, bringing lots of new functionality to .NET Standard platforms with a new .NET Standard 2.0 build in the main engine package.
 A new `--testparam` console option supersedes `--params` in order to allow test parameters to contain semicolons.
 These are just two of a myriad of fixes and enhancements.<br />
 <br />
 We have even more releases for you!
-The&nbsp;<a href="https://marketplace.visualstudio.com/items?itemName=NUnitDevelopers.TestGeneratorNUnitextension">NUnit VS Test Generator</a>&nbsp;and&nbsp;<a href="https://marketplace.visualstudio.com/items?itemName=NUnitDevelopers.NUnitTemplatesforVisualStudio">NUnit VS Template</a> extensions&nbsp;have been released with support for VS2019, and NUnit’s TeamCity Event Listener 1.0.6 was also released with improvements including support for test metadata and suite patterns.<br />
+The&nbsp;<a href="https://marketplace.visualstudio.com/items?itemName=NUnitDevelopers.TestGeneratorNUnitextension">NUnit VS Test Generator</a>&nbsp;and&nbsp;<a href="https://marketplace.visualstudio.com/items?itemName=NUnitDevelopers.NUnitTemplatesforVisualStudio">NUnit VS Template</a> extensions&nbsp;have been released with support for VS2019, and NUnit's TeamCity Event Listener 1.0.6 was also released with improvements including support for test metadata and suite patterns.<br />
 &nbsp;</p>

 <h3>Steeltoe 2.2.0 Released!</h3>